chrisgrieser/finder-vim-mode/README.md

 Since Karabiner plugins are only hotkey re-mappings without proper scripting mechanism, this plugin has some limitations:
 - Only __List view__ is supported.
 - __Pressing `return` in a prompt window__, for example when replacing a file, mistakenly puts you in Insert Mode.
 (Unfortunately, Karabiner is not able to detect whether the front window is a regular Finder window or a prompt).
-The workaround is to either press `esc` to go back to Normal Mode, or to use `tab` and `space` to select the correct action in the confirmation window.
+The workaround is to either press `esc` to go back to Normal Mode, or to use `tab` and `space` to select the correct action in the prompt window.
 - If you __use the mouse to click buttons__, you can end up in the wrong mode.
 In that case, you can press `esc` to get back to Normal Mode.
 (Or, you know, just do not use the mouse.
 You're a vim user, after all.)
 - File selection dialogues from other apps (for example, to upload a file in the browser) are not supported.
 - Unfortunately, it is __not possible to have a `vimrc` or to let the user configure the keybindings__ themselves in any way, at least not with a Karabiner plugin.
 If you want to rebind keys, you have to change the respective key manually in the JSON file.